jordifierro/pachatary-android/README.md

 First of all, you must run api server locally.
 Code and setup instructions can be found in this other repo:
 [pachatary-api](https://github.com/jordifierro/pachatary-api).
+You also have to register at [Mapbox](https://www.mapbox.com/) to get a token to use their api.
+Finally, create a project at [Firebase](https://firebase.google.com/) and create both debug and relase projects and get their `google-services.json`.

 Once server is working, we must: